corsac-dart/state/README.md

   this is not necessarily a bad thing (we'll cover this in detail later).
 * Generated snapshot must have all values required by original object's constructor, otherwise instantiation will fail.
-* If snapshot was created with `StateFormatter` it can not be used to restore original object due to changes made by the formatter.

 Basically, when restoring, default constructor of original object serves two purposes.
 First, obviously, it allows to create a new instance.
 But most